There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 Hugh Everett III also got a single mention during these years.
 His original 1957 publication was given a New Scientist review in January 1958, but the ‘many worlds’ implication (always somewhat under-emphasised by Everett) doesn’t get a mention here.

 The Many Worlds Interpretation got four mentions, all between 1984 and 1987—none using the word multiverse.
 In a December 1984 review of John Gribbin’s book In Search of Schrödinger’s Cat, the MWI was dismissed as a ‘dissident viewpoint’ and ‘metaphysical’.
-In March 1985 Gribbin a page wrote in favour of this “minority view”.
+In March 1985 Gribbin wrote a page in favour of this “minority view”.
 “Science-fiction writers (and readers) love it.
 Most physicists abhor it […]” he noted.
 In September 1987, the MWI was mentioned in passing in another book review.
 Yale physics professor Lee Smolin’s October 1985 article ‘What is quantum mechanics really about?” said this about the MWI:

 I will not attempt to convince the reader that this is reasonable, or unreasonable.
 Some physicists find it extremely appealing, whereas others have difficulty understanding how anyone can take it seriously.
 At a recent meeting in Oxford, physicists interested in quantum gravity voted on the issue, and the result was about even, for and against.